+or" means a financial counselling agency hisation or individual) entitled to the otion under either the ASIC Corporations ing Agencies) Instrument 2017/792 or ASIC bunselling Agencies) Instrument 2017/793.

+al accommodation provided to you under , including, but not limited to, credit facility, n facility, home loan, personal loans, bill commercial asset finance.

+and services.

-Loan The credit or financial accommodation provided to you under the banking service, including, but not limited to, credit facility, credit contract, loan facility, home loan, personal loans, bill facilities, overdrafts, commercial asset finance.
-Merchant A provider of goods and services.
-National Credit Code Means the National Credit Code set out in Schedule 1 of the National Consumer Credit Protection Act 2009.
-Related entity As defined in section 9 of the Corporations Act 2001 (Cth).
-Security Includes, without limitation, mortgage of and a security interest within the meaning of the Personal Property Securities Act 2009.
-Sole director guarantor A guarantor of a loan who is a director of a company that has only one director, and that company is to be the debtor for the loan.
-Standard fees and charges Fees and charges normally charged by us in respect of a banking service.
-Terms and conditions Terms and conditions specifically applied by us to a banking service, but does not include any other terms and conditions that may apply by operation of law.
-Trustee guarantor A guarantor of a loan where the guarantor and the debtor are the same person, and that person is acting as trustee of a trust in one of these roles and is acting in their personal capacity in the other role.
+Credit Code set out in Schedule 1 of the Credit Protection Act 2009.

+n 9 of the Corporations Act 2001 (Cth).

+nitation, mortgage of and a security eaning of the Personal Property Securities an who is a director of a company that has nd that company is to be the debtor for ormally charged by us in respect of a ns specifically applied by us to a banking of include any other terms and conditions operation of law.

+an where the guarantor and the debtor are nd that person is acting as trustee of a trust and is acting in their personal capacity in

 Unauthorised transaction A transaction that is not authorised by you.
 Vehicle asset financing Asset finance provided by us to an individual that is not a business, in relation to a motor vehicle and/or any related insurance products.
 Vehicle asset finance guarantor A guarantor who has provided a guarantee for the vehicle asset finance of an individual that is not a business.